Gino Boccasile

+Biography

 Born in Bari, Boccasile was the son of a perfumer.
 Early in his youth, he lost his left eye by having it struck by a splash of quicklime while he was drinking from a fountain.
-Nonetheless, he showed a precocious aptitude for design and completed studies at the fine art school of his home town.
+Nonetheless, he showed a precocious aptitude for design and completed studies at the fine art school of his hometown.

 After the death of his father in 1925, he moved to Milan.
 Despite some initial difficulties, he eventually gained a post at the Mauzan-Morzenti Agency.
-Over the next few years he produced posters, illustrated fashion magazines and gained fame for his sensuous renderings of the female form.
+Over the next few years, he produced posters, illustrated fashion magazines and gained fame for his sensuous renderings of the female form.

 Following the lead of fellow poster artist Achille Mauzan, Boccasile went to Buenos Aires, where he met his future spouse Alma Corsi.
-In 1932, he moved to Paris, where an issue of “Paris Tabou” was dedicated to his work.
+In 1932, he moved to Paris, where an issue of Paris Tabou was dedicated to his work.
 He also participated in the Salon des Indépendants, that same year.
 Shortly after returning to Milan, he opened a publicity agency called ACTA, in Galleria del Corso, with his friend Franco Aloi.
-He illustrated for the Italian periodicals "La Donna" (1932), "Dea" and "La Lettura" (1934), "Bertoldo" (1936), "Il Milione" (1938), "L'Illustrazione del Medico" (1939), "Ecco", "Settebello" and "Il Dramma" (1939) and designed many book covers for publishers Mondadori and Rizzoli'.
+He illustrated for the Italian periodicals La Donna (1932), Dea and La Lettura (1934), Bertoldo (1936), Il Milione (1938), L'Illustrazione del Medico (1939), Ecco, Settebello and Il Dramma (1939) and designed many book covers for publishers Mondadori and Rizzoli.

 A supporter of Benito Mussolini, Boccasile produced propaganda material for his government.
 As the tide of war turned against Fascism he became more involved in it, becoming a supporter of the German puppet state, RSI, established by Mussolini in Northern and Central Italy after his liberation from the Gran Sasso exile.
 Boccasile enlisted in the Italian SS Division, drawing their recruitment posters and illustrating propaganda material.

-After the signing of the Tripartite Pact, (an agreement concluded by Germany, Italy, and Japan on September 27, 1940, one year after the start of World War II) propaganda in the Axis powers started to spread everywhere.
-This created a defense alliance between the countries and largely intended to deter the United States from entering the conflict.